Input (JSON)

 YAML Data Types:

-Scalars: Strings, numbers, booleans (true/false, yes/no), null (~), dates, and timestamps.
+Scalars: Strings, numbers, booleans, null values, dates, and timestamps.

-Mappings: Key-value pairs using key: value syntax (equivalent to JSON objects).
+Mappings: Key-value pairs using key: value syntax, equivalent to JSON objects.

-Block Scalars: Multiline strings using | (literal) or > (folded) indicators.
+Block Scalars: Multiline strings using literal or folded block indicators.

 JSON vs YAML Comparison

-Multiline Strings: YAML handles multiline strings elegantly with block scalars (| and >).
+Multiline Strings: YAML handles multiline strings neatly with block scalars.

 Common YAML Use Cases